 Pet warning issued with mini-heatwave expected in Ireland

-With the rise in dog ownership over the past year and with temperatures expected to remain high across Ireland from this weekend, Dogs Trust is warning owners of the dangers hotter weather can have for dogs.
+With temperatures expected to remain high across Ireland from this weekend, the Dogs Trust is warning owners of the dangers that warm weather can pose for dogs.

-Sunny weather is such a treat for most in Ireland, and due to ongoing travel restrictions, many will be making the most of the glorious sunshine with visits to their local park, beach or enjoying a backyard barbeque.
-However, dogs cannot cool themselves down the same way as humans, so the charity is asking dog owners, especially those with young puppies, older dogs, overweight dogs or dogs with flatter faces, to be extra cautious as they are more prone to heatstroke.
+Due to the ongoing travel restrictions, many will be making the most of the glorious sunshine with visits to their local park, beach or enjoying a backyard barbeque this weekend.
+However, dogs cannot cool themselves down the same way as humans can, so the charity is asking dog owners, especially those with young puppies, older dogs, overweight dogs or dogs with flatter faces, to be extra cautious as they are more prone to heatstroke.

 Common signs of heatstroke to watch out for include uncoordinated movements or collapse, altered or loss of consciousness, loss of vision, vomiting, diarrhoea, seizures, coma or bleeding.
 If heatstroke is suspected, seek veterinary attention immediately, the sooner this happens, the better chance the dog has of making a full recovery.